robot-revolution/robot-revolution-zine/robot-revolution-0.md

 lets navigate beyond rossums fantasy of gleaming servitude

-free your robots body plan and the rest will follow!
+free your body plan and the rest will follow!

 robots dont want to be our servants